microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/privilegedidentitymanagementv3-overview.md

 ## PIM API for managing role assignments

 PIM allows you to manage active role assignments by creating permanent assignments or temporary assignments.
-Use the [unifiedRoleAssignmentScheduleRequest](unifiedroleassignmentschedulerequest.md) resource type and it's related methods to manage role assignments.
+Use the [unifiedRoleAssignmentScheduleRequest](unifiedroleassignmentschedulerequest.md) resource type and its related methods to manage role assignments.

-The following table lists scenarios for using PIM to manage role assignments and the APIs to call:
+The following table lists scenarios for using PIM to manage role assignments and the APIs to call.

 |Scenarios  |API  |
 |---------|---------|